lena-aiu/Samples_Of_Wireframing/README.md

 #### Samples of wireframing
 -----
-To create this wireframing I used the website [balsamiq] (https://balsamiq.cloud/ "Cool website!") and Adobe XD desktop programm.
+To create this wireframing I used the website [balsamiq](https://balsamiq.cloud/ "Cool website!") and Adobe XD desktop programm.

 @lena-aiu :+1: This  looks great - it's ready to review! :octocat: